 Where to Start

 Follow signs from South Street to the orchard parking lot.
-Before entering the orchard, walk to the Apple Shed for payment or check in, picking bags and information.

-Your or your group must pay for a Smith Farm Apple Bag before entering the orchard.
+You or your group must pay for a Smith Farm Apple Bag before entering the orchard.
 You or your group may not enter the orchard unless you purchase a Smith Farm Apple Bag.
-3 persons are allowed in per one 1-peck bag purchase.
+3 people are allowed in per one 1-peck bag purchase.
 5 people are allowed in per 1- 1/2 bushel bag purchase.
 Of course, you may purchase as many as you like beyond the minimum.

 Purchases & Policies

 A lot of hard work goes into growing apple trees.
 Did you know it takes a minimum of 5 years before a tree produces a significant crop of apples?
 If you damage a young tree so it needs replacing, we have to wait 5 years before we can recoup our loss.
 And that makes fewer apples for you to pick and enjoy!
 So please respect our orchard by following our policies listed below.
 Thank you.